Jonny-Burkholder/gorilla-mux-example-api/README.md

  An example of a simple API using Gorilla/Mux

 This API uses an in-memory "database" (which is just a slice of users) and gives the client several endpoints to reach the database.
-Users can be accessed via GET request by pure path query.
+Users resource can be accessed via HTTP GET request by pure URI path variable.
 This will return users by ID.
-So format should be localhost:8000/users/001 NOT localhost:8000/users/jeff
+So, format should be localhost:8000/users/001 NOT localhost:8000/users/jeff

 Queries can also be reached by URL encoding.
 For instance, to search by first name, use localhost:8000/users/?first=jeff, or last name with ?last=bezos.
 A query of